How Can Remote Audits Reduce Your Pharmacovigilance Costs?

 - Be clear on when document requests are expected (e.g. immediate or within 24 hours)

 - Make sure that the QMS covers the performance of Remote Audits

-If you would like to chat to us about conducting a remote or on-site audit of your pharmacovigilance systems then complete your details below and we will get back to you.
-Alternately, you can call us on 00353 52 61 76 706.
+Chat to us today about conducting a remote or on-site audit of your pharmacovigilance systems then complete your details below and we will get back to you.
+If you would prefer to call us, you can call us on 00353 52 61 76706